This post may contain affiliate links. Please read my disclosure policy.

-- Whip the cream cheese and butter together in a large bowl until smooth.
-Carefully whisk in the confectioners' sugar, then add the vanilla and milk.
-Whisk until the glaze is smooth.
+- Whip the cream cheese and butter together in a large bowl with a hand mixer until smooth.
+Carefully beat in the confectioners’ sugar, then add the vanilla and milk.
+Beat until the glaze is smooth.
 Set aside.

 - Heat your waffle iron according to the manufacturers' instructions.
 Spray the waffle iron with nonstick cooking spray and then pour about 1 cup of the waffle batter onto the waffle grid.
 Close and cook until the waffle is deep red and crisp on the outside, about 3 minutes (or when waffle iron timer goes off).

 - Repeat with the remaining waffle batter.
 Serve each waffle drizzled with the cream cheese glaze and chopped pecans (optional).